Adult Swim: Latin America

-In 2014, it was announced that Adult Swim would return to Latin America that same year.
-Adult Swim premiered on the Brazilian feed of TBS on November 3, 2014.
+In 2014, it was announced that Adult Swim would return to Latin America later in the year.
+It premiered on the Brazilian feed of TBS on November 3, 2014.
 Adult Swim relaunched in Latin America on April 3, 2015, on I.Sat, in English with Spanish subtitles, premiering Rick and Morty and many other shows for the first time on the region.
 On January 6, 2018, the block began broadcasting throughout Latin America on TBS.
 Unlike I.Sat, this block was being broadcast in Spanish.

-After ceasing broadcasts on I.Sat and TBS, Warner Channel began airing the block on May 2, 2020, for Latin America and Brazil, with new content, such as Final Space and the rest of Aqua Teen Hunger Force and Robot Chicken series.
+After ceasing broadcasts on I.Sat and TBS, Warner Channel began airing the block on May 2, 2020, for Latin America and Brazil, with new content like Final Space and the rest of Aqua Teen Hunger Force and Robot Chicken series.
 The block lost the schedule from Monday to Thursday and Saturdays on September 14, airing only on Mondays at midnight, and the following month, it stopped releasing new bumpers.
 On November 15, Adult Swim dropped out of Warner Channel's programming, being its last broadcast on November 8, 2021.

 On June 24, 2021, HBO Max announced a list of some original Adult Swim content that became available since the platform's launch, including: Rick and Morty, Aqua Teen Hunger Force, Robot Chicken, Primal, Squidbillies, The Shivering Truth, and Your Pretty Face is Going to Hell.
 Its launch took place on June 29, 2021.
 On August 22, 2023, it was announced that a 24-hour Adult Swim channel would launch in Latin America in October 2023.
 On September 3, it was announced that Adult Swim would replace TruTV on October 31.